ertis-research/DDNN/README.md

 ML models can be easily defined in the Web UI with no need for external libraries and executions, providing an accessible tool for both experts and non-experts on ML.

-You can find more information about [Kafka-ML Github repository](https://github.com/ertis-research/kafka-ml).
+You can find more information about [Kafka-ML in its Github repository](https://github.com/ertis-research/kafka-ml).

 ----